A Brief History of Bridge in Youghal

 It was agreed to ask Kevin Martin if he would be willing to act as Tournament Director and he became the first Tournament Director of the club.

-The inaugural bridge night of the Astro Bridge Club took place in the Motor Inn in September 1974 and the club maintained its separate and very successful existence until the three clubs in Youghal were merged in 1992
+The inaugural bridge night of the Astro Bridge Club took place in the Motor Inn in September 1974 and the club maintained its separate and very successful existence until the three clubs in Youghal were amalgamated in 1992.

-When the Walter Raleigh Hotel changed hands, the club has some difficulty finding suitable premises, and for some years now we play in the pavilion of Youghal Rugby Club.
+When the Walter Raleigh Hotel changed hands, the club had some difficulty finding suitable premises, and for some years now we play in the pavilion of Youghal Rugby Club.

-Club members have had quite a few successes in both Regional and National Championships.
-Members played on the Munster team on many occasions.
-But, the most significant honour was when Betty Cotter and Jean Kelly were capped to play for Ireland in the Lady Milne, the home international series.
+Club members have had quite a few successes in the wider world of Bridge, in Regional and National Championships, but most notably, when Betty Cotter and Jean Kelly were capped to play for Ireland in the Lady Milne, the home international series.